xemlock/syngasburner-scholar/modules/zend/README.txt

-Zend 2.x for Drupal 6.x
+Zend 1.x for Drupal 6.x
 --------------------------
 The Zend module provides the complete Zend Framework for Drupal modules to use.
-This module is a developer module providing no end user facing functionality or configuration.
+This module is a modified developer version of zend module (http://drupal.org/project/zend) providing minor fixes and configuration.
 Once this module is installed other modules can use any portion of the Zend Framework starting from hook_init().

 For more information on the Zend Framework please see http://framework.zend.com